cardinsou/Ubuntu-hardening/README.md

 - **Setup automatic upgrade**

-  COnfiugured with unattended-upgrade package.
+  Confiugured with unattended-upgrade package.
 Upgrade will be at 6:00 AM and the server reboot automatically at 8:00 AM if no user are connected.

 - **Setup firewall**